refgenie/refgenie/docs/download.md

-# Download pre-indexed reference genomes
+# Download pre-built reference genome assets

 ## Introduction

-It's possible to download [pre-built refgenie assemblies](download.md) manually at [refgenomes.databio.org](http://refgenomes.databio.org), but it's easier to install and use the `refgenie` command-line interface to download and organize these for you automatically.
+Use the `refgenie` command-line interface to download and organize genome assets.
 You do this by simply running `refgenie` from the command line.

-The `listr` command *lists remote assets*:
+The `listr` command *lists remote assets* to see what's available:

 ```
 refgenie listr